The Photo Essay - A Recipe for Success

 The Opening Image In A Photo Essay

-Commonly employed at the very beginning of a motion picture film, the opening image is a vista that provides a grand entrance into the story and helps place the viewer in a particular place and time (e.g., San Francisco during the Gold Rush, Life in Urban London 2019).
+Commonly employed at the very beginning of a motion picture film, the opening image is often a vista that provides a grand entrance into the story and helps place the viewer in a particular place and time.

-The aim of this image is to introduce and entice the viewer into the event, story or theme explored.
+The aim of this image is to introduce and entice the viewer into the event, story or theme explored in the photo essay.

-It’s helpful if your subject matter is either a vista or an iconic symbol or object as it provides the viewer with a way into the story and encourages them to further explore the people and location depicted.
+It’s helpful if your subject matter is either a vista or an iconic symbol or object.
+It provides the viewer with a way into the story and encourages them to further explore the people, happening and location depicted.

-While the opening image may include a signpost, the image will need to be visually interesting rather than just informative.
+While the opening image in a photo essay may include a signpost, helping to place the viewer in a specific locale, such images need to be both visually interesting and informative.

-The use of a wide-angle lens, up close, can add extra emphasize to the signpost by picturing it amongst its surroundings.
+The use of a wide-angle lens, up close, can add extra emphasis to the signpost by picturing it amongst its surroundings.

 Photographing from a relatively high (e.g., birds eye) or low (e.g., worms eye) point of view can also add visual potency to your image.